tbrown122387/pf/README.md

 [![DOI](https://zenodo.org/badge/130237492.svg)](https://zenodo.org/badge/latestdoi/130237492)

-This is a template library for fast particle filtering.
-Templated abstract base classes for different particle filters are provided (e.g. the Bootstrap Filter, the Auxiliary Particle Filter, Rao-Blackwellized particle filter, etc.), as well as non-abstract (but indeed templated) base classes for closed form filtering algorithms (e.g. Kalman Filter, Hidden Markov Model filter, etc.).
+This is a template library for particle filtering.
+Templated abstract base classes for different particle filters are provided (e.g. the Bootstrap Filter, the Auxiliary Particle Filter, Rao-Blackwellized particle filter, etc.), as well as non-abstract (but indeed templated) base classes for closed-form filtering algorithms (e.g. Kalman Filter, Hidden Markov Model filter, etc.).

-Once you have a certain model in mind, all you have to do is make it into a class that inherits from the filter you want to use!
+Once you have a certain model in mind, all you have to do is make it into a class that inherits from the filter you want to use.

 ## Installation

-### Option 1:
+### Option 1: Install from Github

-First, clone the repostory, and `cd` into the directory where everything is saved.
-Then run the following commands:
+`git clone` this Github repostory, `cd` into the directory where everything is saved, then run the following commands:

     mkdir build && cd build/
     cmake .. -DCMAKE_INSTALL_PREFIX:PATH=/usr/local